 As this is just my story and opinion on what I experienced, my point is if you don’t agree with the first diagnosis that a doctor slaps on you or your child, then don’t settle.

-Since narcolepsy is so unknown, not a lot of doctors will think of a sleeping disorder as the reason behind these types of symptoms.
-They will go to what they are familiar with and that is when you may need to educate them or get a second opinion.
+Since narcolepsy is so unknown, not a lot of doctors will think of a sleep disorder as the reason behind these types of symptoms.
+They will go to what they are familiar with, and that is when you may need to educate them or get a second opinion.

 Hoping my story will help others

-I am not saying everyone with these symptoms has them from a sleeping disorder, I just want to put it out there that it could be the reason and it wouldn’t hurt to rule out a sleeping disorder.
-Children especially, don’t know that what they are feeling or experiencing is not normal and they don’t know how to describe how they feel.
+I am not saying everyone with these symptoms has them from a sleep disorder; I just want to put it out there that it could be the reason, and it wouldn’t hurt to rule out a sleep disorder.
+Children especially don’t know that what they are feeling or experiencing is not normal, and they don’t know how to describe how they feel.

-Again, this is just my personal experience but my goal is that no one ever has to go 20 years of their life with narcolepsy or any other sleeping disorder and not know it because they or their children aren’t showing the typical signs of that condition.
+Again, this is just my personal experience, but my goal is that no one ever has to go 20 years of their life with narcolepsy or any other sleep disorder and not know it because they or their children aren’t showing the typical signs of that condition.

 Have you experienced misdiagnosis of narcolepsy?
 What advice would you give to parents or others who are struggling with the diagnosis process?

 Did you know you can read advice and stories from other community members in our new Community Hub?